mnguyen0226/deep_learning_notebooks/README.md

     - For imbalance classification, ranking or multilabel classificaiotn, use precision and recall, weighted accuracy, and ROC AUC.

 - Develop a model
+  - Vectorization: Convert the dataset into tensor.
+  - Value Normalization: It isn't safe to feed into the network the data with large value as it can trigger large gradient update and prevent the model to converge.
+To helps the model learn:
+    - Take small values—Typically, most values should be in the 0–1 range.
+    - Be homogenous—All features should take values in roughly the same range.
+    - Normalize each feature independently to have a mean of 0.
+    - Normalize each feature independently to have a standard deviation of 1.
+    ```python
+    # x is a 2D matrix (samples, features)
+    x -= x.mean(axis=0)
+    x /= x.std(axis=0)
+    ```
+  - Handling Missing Value:
+    - You can just discard the feature OR
+    - If the feature is categorical, create a new feature with "value missing"
+    - If feature is numerical, don't put "0" as it may create a discontinuity in the latent space formed by your features, making it harder for a model trained on it to generalize.
+Replace it with the average or median value.
+  - Choose an evaluation protocol: The goal of your validation protocol is to accurately estimate what your success metric of choice (such as accuracy) will be on actual production data.
+    - Maintaining a holdout validation set.
+This is the way to go when you have plenty of data.
+    - Doing K-fold cross-validation.
+This is the right choice when you have too few samples for holdout validation to be reliable.
+    - Doing iterated K-fold validation.
+This is for performing highly accurate model evaluation when little data is available. (less than the one using K-Fold)
+  - Pick the right loss functions and activation function:
+    - Binary classification:
+      + Last-layer activation: sigmoid
+      + Loss Function: binary_crossentropy
+    - Multiclass, single-label classification:
+      + Last-layer activation: softmax
+      + Loss Function: categorical_crossentropy
+    - Multiclass, multilabel classification:
+      + Last-layer activation: sigmoid
+      + Loss Function: binary_crossentropy
+  - Develop a model that overfit
+    - Add layers.
+    - Make the layers bigger.
+    - Train for more epochs.
+    - Monitor the training loss and validation loss and the validation metrics.
+When you see that the model's performance on the validation data begin to degrade, you've achieved overfitting.
+  - Regularize and tune your model
+    - Once your model is overfir, you need to maximize generalization performance.
+Keep modify model -> train -> evaluate till you can't improve anymore
+    - Try:
+      - Different architectures; add or remove layers.
+      - Add dropout
+      - If the model is small, add L1 or L2 regularization
+      - Try different hyperparameters (number of units per layer, learning rate,...)
+      - Feature engineer: dev better feature, feature selection
+      - Don't evaluate and tune your model too much
+  - After all, train model on all dataset and evaluate on the test set.
+If test set evaluation is bad, this means that the validation set is not reliable or you overfit the validation set.
+In this case, you will need to switch to a better evaluation protocol (iterated K-fold validation)

 - Deploy a the model
+  - Explain your work to stakeholders and set expectations
+    - Show example of failure mode.
+    - Show metrics on true negative and false negative
+    - Relate the model's performance metrics to business goals.
+  - Ship an inference model:
+    - Transfer code from colab to Python, mobile, embedded system.
+    - Deploy a model as REST API
+  - Deploying a model on a device
+  - Deploying a model in the Browswer:
+  - Maintain your model: '
+    - Avoid concept drift: over time, the characteristics of your production data will change, gradually degrading the performance and relevance of your model.
+    - Keep collecting and annotating data, and keep improving your annotation pipeline over time.
+    - Watch out for changes in the production data.
+Are new features becoming available?

 - Summary
+  - When you take on a new machine learning project, first define the problem at hand:
+    - Understand the broader context of what you’re setting out to do—what’s the end goal and what are the constraints?
+    - Collect and annotate a dataset; make sure you understand your data in depth.
+    -  Choose how you’ll measure success for your problem—what metrics will you monitor on your validation data?
+  - Once you understand the problem and you have an appropriate dataset, develop a model:
+    - Prepare your data.
+    - Pick your evaluation protocol: holdout validation?
+K-fold validation?
+Which portion of the data should you use for validation?
+    - Achieve statistical power: beat a simple baseline.
+    - Scale up: develop a model that can overfit.
+    - Regularize your model and tune its hyperparameters, based on performance on the validation data.
+A lot of machine learning research tends to focus only on this step, but keep the big picture in mind.
+  - When your model is ready and yields good performance on the test data, it’s time for deployment:
+    - First, make sure you set appropriate expectations with stakeholders.
+    - Optimize a final model for inference, and ship a model to the deployment environment of choice—web server, mobile, browser, embedded device, etc.
+    - Monitor your model’s performance in production, and keep collecting data so you can develop the next generation of the model

 ### Chapter 7: Working With Keras: A Deep Dive